Kisaragi Sho

 The race was first run in 1961 and was elevated to Grade 3 status in 1984.
 It was usually run at Chukyo Racecourse before being moved to its current venue in 1987.
-The race serves as a trial race for the Satsuki Sho.
-Past winers of the race include Special Week, Neo Universe, Tosen Ra and Satono Diamond.
+The race serves as a trial race for the Satsuki Sho, run in April.
+Past winners of the race include Special Week, Neo Universe, Tosen Ra and Satono Diamond.